Place Names (F) Fairview Quarry - Fruin

 This was the social centre of not just the Vale, but also much of western Clydeside.
 As Freddy had spotted, the next bona fide ballroom was in the west end of Glasgow.
 Arcari's was very well appointed, with an excellent dance floor, a bandstand that made most bands imagine they were Glen Miller playing Carnegie Hall, atmospheric lighting, and tight security.
 About half the population of the Vale were conceived as a result of relationships started in Arcari's - they mostly turned out to be married relationships, by the way.

 Its hard to remember that Freddy was only in Balloch for just over 10 years, the fun seemed to last much longer than that.
-When he sold up and moved on to his next venture (he was successful at most things he did, ending up a tax exile on the Isle of Man), the ballroom didn't last very long.
+When he sold up and moved on to his next venture (he was successful at most things he did), the ballroom didn't last very long.
 Shortly after being sold, it burned down, and the ballroom was never rebuilt.
 The site is now Robert Dawson and family's popular Waterhouse pub and restaurant.

 Sometime in the 1920's it became a garage.
 Wull Aitken owned it until about 1960, when it was bought by Harry Lynn who passed it to his son Tom Lynn, who sold it to John Glen.
 It was demolished about 2004 to make way for flats, but the site has lain empty since then.
 Across the road from this gap site, on the north side of the Front, is the Balloch Hotel.
 This is the oldest building on the Front of Balloch and the oldest licenced premises in the Vale.
 Parts of the present building date from 1820, but there has been an Inn on that site since time immemorial, servicing travellers using the Balloch Ferry or Boat as it was sometimes called.